jackie-jiaqi-yin/llm-learning-journey/genai-5day-course-with-google/notes/embeddings-and-vector-stores.md

 - Complete these code labs on Kaggle:
   1. [Build](../codes/day-2-documentQA-with-rag.ipynb) a RAG question-answering system over custom documents
   2. [Explore](../codes/day-2-embeddings-and-simmilarity-scores.ipynb) text similarity with embeddings
-  3. Build a neural classification network with Keras using embeddings
+  3. [Build](../codes/day-2-classifying-embedding-with-pytorch.ipynb) a neural classification network with PyTorch using embeddings

 ## Leanings from the whitepaper